-Chocolate Coca-Cola Cake a classic Southern favorite made with a very popular soda.
+A classic southern favorite, Chocolate Coca-Cola Cake is a wonderfully rich and chocolatey cake with coca-cola in both the cake and frosting.
 Moist, rich chocolate, perfectly textured, and easy to prepare, it’s sure to become a family favorite!

 This Chocolate Coca-Cola Cake is gooey and chocolaty.
 It’s similar to a brownie except with frosting.